JuliaBooks/Books.jl/docs/contents/getting-started.md

 _generated/serve_example.md
 ```

-To generate all the Julia output (see @sec:embedding-code for more information) use
+To generate all the Julia output (see @sec:embedding-output for more information) use

 ```{.include}
 _generated/generate_example.md